 Sometimes a filling can fall out or be damaged, which can cause your bite to become unstable, leading to pain.
-A visit to Dr. Robinson or your local dentist can determine what needs to be done to eliminate the pain.
+A visit to Dr. Cook or your local dentist can determine what needs to be done to eliminate the pain.

 If you find yourself bearing down on your teeth during the day, or wake up with a sore jaw, there is a good chance you are clenching or grinding your teeth while sleeping at night.
-Dr. Robinson or your area dentist can offer solutions to help safeguard your teeth from excessive wear and tear, as well as painful headaches, toothaches and jaw pain.
+Dr. Cook or your area dentist can offer solutions to help safeguard your teeth from excessive wear and tear, as well as painful headaches, toothaches and jaw pain.